LEARNAcademy/syllabus/postgresql/queries.md

 ### Database Queries
 In this section we'll create some generic `database queries` using common keywords and SQL-based syntax.
 The word **query** simply means a question.
 Therefore, this syntax is  used to ask questions from the database to hopefully get the data we want.

 ***NOTE: The key to working with databases is asking the right questions.
-Take time to examine Look this syntax to discover different types of questions you can ask the database.***
+Take time to examine this syntax to discover different types of questions you can ask the database.***

 Though queries appear somewhat closer to regular English words than certain other programming languages, it's still important to follow the specific syntax required by each keyword.